ollehwang/wangpu.github.io/_pages/home.md

 <div style="height: 30px;"></div>

-WANG Pu is a PhD student in landscape architecture at Southeast University.
+I am a PhD candidate in Southeast University, working on urban spatial systems, with a particular interest in how spatial configuration shapes socio-ecological interactions.

-My research focuses on the relationship between urban green spaces and public spaces within the urban spatial system.
-In many cities, green spaces not only provide ecological functions but also serve as important settings for public life and social interaction.
-At the same time, public spaces increasingly incorporate ecological and green elements.
+My research focuses on how urban spatial configurations shape the interaction between people and ecological systems.
+I study cities as integrated socio-ecological systems, where public spaces and green infrastructure are not treated separately but as interconnected spatial networks.

-I am interested in how these green and public spaces interact within the urban spatial structure and how their spatial configuration influences accessibility, public space use, and urban vitality.
-More broadly, my work explores the dynamic relationship between spatial form and urban functions in cities.
+I am particularly interested in how spatial structure influences accessibility, human activity, and ecological functions, and how these relationships evolve over time.
+More broadly, my work explores the dynamic interplay between spatial form and urban functions using data-driven and network-based approaches.

 <div style="height: 30px;"></div>